ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 The source code for the application and configuration files that you require to follow this learning path are hosted in this [msbuild-azure github repository](https://github.com/pbk8s/msbuild-azure).
 This repository also contains the Dockerfile and Kubernetes deployment manifests that you require to deploy the .NET 8 based application.

+Follow these steps:

 * Start by forking the repository.

-* Once the GitHub repository is forked, navigate to the `Settings` tab, and click `Actions` in the left navigation pane.
+* Once the GitHub repository is forked, navigate to the `Settings` tab, and click on `Actions` in the left navigation pane.

  * In `Runners`, select `New self-hosted runner`, which opens up a new page to configure the runner.

-* For `Runner image`, select `Linux` and for `Architecture`, select `ARM64`.
+* For `Runner image`, select `Linux`, and for `Architecture`, select `ARM64`.

-* Execute the commands shown on this page on the `D2psv6` VM you created in the previous step.
+* Using the commands shown, execute them on the `D2psv6` VM you created in the previous step.

 * Once you have configured the runner successfully, you will see a self-hosted runner appear on the same page in GitHub.